bbatsov/batsov.com/_posts/2022-08-19-learning-ocaml.md

 - OCaml
 ---

+> Live as if you were to die tomorrow.
+Learn as if you were to live forever.
+>
+> -- Mahatma Gandhi

 For as long as I've been into programming I've been learning some new programming languages on the side.
 The more "exotic" and "niche" they were - the better.[^1] While my professional career was mostly focused on C, C++, Java and